Dacia Logo

 Dacia Logo History

-Year after year, the automaker’s range was replenished, improved, and found more and more demand abroad.
+Year after year, the automaker’s range was replenished and improved, and demand abroad increased.
 In the winter of 2021, the French brand owner announced the merger of the two brands into a new division.
 These included Dacia and Lada.
-At the same time, the logo was redesigned, which completely changed its shape.
-Moreover, Dacia was chosen as the main brand to expand the coverage of various automotive market segments.
+At the same time, the logo was redesigned, resulting in a complete change in its shape.
+Moreover, Dacia was chosen as the primary brand to expand its coverage across various automotive market segments.

 What is Dacia?